 The levels and bases of taxation and reliefs from taxation, can change at any time.
 The value of any tax relief depends on individual circumstances.

 *Will writing involves the referral to a service that is separate and distinct to those offered by St. James’s Place.
-Wills are not regulated by the Financial Conduct Authority or the Prudential Regulation Authority.
+Wills are not regulated by the Financial Conduct Authority.